VENI: Variational Encoder for Natural Illumination: Experiments

 We train our model using variational sampling and regularize the latent space to follow a standard normal distribution using Kullback Leibler divergence (KLD).
 Since we use a 3D isotropic distribution for our variational sampling, we must also adjust the KLD loss term accordingly:

 where $D$ is the latent dimension.
 Our full training loss is:

 \textbf{Quality Metrics.} We report in Table~\ref{tab:reconstruction}, the PSNR, SSIM and LPIPS scores in LDR tone-mapped space, as well as PSNR in linear HDR space, all averaged across the test set.
 RENI++ results are taken from their paper, as we found them reproducible.
-For our model, we show metrics obtained with the full autoencoder pass, as well as with latent optimization using only the decoder.
-This makes our model more comparable to RENI++, since RENI++ can only do latent optimization.
+For our model, we report metrics for both the full autoencoder pass and decoder-only latent optimization, the latter being more comparable to RENI++ which supports only latent optimization.
+Following RENI++, we also optimize a per-image scale factor $k$ during latent optimization.
+This factor scales the decoder output and is not considered in the full autoencoder pass.
 Especially in the low-dimensional case of $D=27$, our model strongly outperforms RENI++.
-We include a qualitative comparison of the reconstruction quality of the three approaches in the supplementary material.
+We include a qualitative comparison of the three approaches in the supplementary material.

 \textbf{Interpolation.} A well-behaved latent space enables smooth interpolations between latent codes.
 Each step of the interpolation should correspond to a realistic and semantically meaningful illumination environment.
 For example, interpolating between a sunrise and a midday illumination environment should result in the sun moving smoothly across the sky and the color temperature changing gradually from daylight to sunset without introducing artifacts.